-For a team leading a group, the minimum time is probably 5 or 6 hours a month each – 3 hours to run the group (including set up and close down) and then 3 hours each for phone calls, administration etc. This can vary depending on the number of callers etc. It helps if you can work flexibly as a team to share the workload.
+For a team facilitating a group, the minimum time is probably 5 or 6 hours a month each – 3 hours to facilitate the group (including set up and close down) and then 3 hours each for phone calls, administration etc. This can vary depending on the number of callers etc. It helps if you can work flexibly as a team to share the workload.
 The time requirement may be greater when first setting up a group.

 Some volunteers also choose to get more heavily involved in local activity such as publicity and education, as well as running a service, which can increase the time required.

 For all roles, you should think about the fact that it can be emotionally demanding work and factor in the need for your own time and space.

 There isn’t a group near me – can I start one?

 If you are interested in opening a new group, you will need to form a team of three facilitators (national office can support you in finding other volunteers in your area) and all facilitators must have been bereaved by suicide for 2 years or more.
 We can offer you advice about attracting new volunteers, setting up and publicising new groups.
 If you don’t feel that this is for you, then consider supporting our helpline or email services or you could support us through publicity and fundraising.

 Do I have to be a trained counsellor?

 Our services are about self help – we bring people together who have been bereaved by suicide so that they can share their experiences and learning.
 We do signpost people to counselling organisations if they would like to explore this option.
 Some of our volunteers are also trained counsellors however we do not require them to use this skill in delivering our services.

 If you are interested in developing or using your counselling skills, there are other organisations who offer this service.